Employee Spotlight

 Giovahnna Ziegler

-anecdotes explores why innovation isn't the most important point anymore
+Anecdotes explores why innovation isn't the most important point anymore

 “Innovation” by definition is the introduction or improvement of new goods and services.
 By this logic, if your entire product model is not focused on honoring these metrics, your product shouldn’t be taken into consideration by any consumer to start with.